cmower/optas/README.md

 OpTaS is an OPtimization-based TAsk Specification library for task and motion planning (TAMP), trajectory optimization, and model predictive control.

+The library used to support ROS, this functionality has now been moved to the dedicated [optas_ros](https://github.com/cmower/optas_ros) repository.

 # Install

 ## Via pip